Wrong rook pawn

-In some endgames such as having a bishop and pawn versus a lone king (perhaps with pawns), the wrong rook pawn is the one whose promotion square is the opposite color as that on which the bishop resides, which makes the stronger side unable to win.
-This was known at least as early as 1623 because of an endgame study by Gioachino Greco.
+In some endgames, such as bishop and pawn versus king (perhaps with pawns), the wrong rook pawn is the one whose promotion square is opposite the color on which the bishop moves, which makes the stronger side unable to win.
+This was known at least as early as 1623, as evidenced by an endgame study by Gioachino Greco.

-A less common situation is when the defense has a bishop versus a rook and rook pawn; the wrong rook pawn is the one that promotes on the square not controlled by the bishop because the defending king and bishop can form a blockade in the corner (on the pawn's promotion square) and draw the game.
+A less common situation is the defense of bishop versus rook and rook pawn; the wrong rook pawn is the one that promotes on the square not controlled by the bishop, because the defending king and bishop can form a blockade in the corner (on the pawn's promotion square) and draw the game.
 This is also called the safe corner for the defending king.

 Bishop and pawn

 In this type of endgame, the wrong rook pawn is the one whose queening square is the opposite color as that on which the bishop resides.
 Many such positions are drawn because of a fortress if the defending king can get to the corner in front of the pawn.
 (See the diagram.)
 With the bishop not able to control the a8-square, the black king cannot be forced away from the corner, so the pawn will not be able to promote.
 This is the basic type of position for most of these endgames.